akram0zaki/flatforge/docs/user_guide/README.md

 - `substring`: Extracts a substring from a field value
 - `replace`: Replaces text in a field value

-For detailed information about transformation rules, see [Transformation Rules](transformation_rules.md).

 ### Global Rules

 - `count`: Counts the number of records in a section
 - `sum`: Sums the values of a field across all records
 - `checksum`: Calculates a checksum of a field across all records
+- `uniqueness`: Validates that a field or combination of fields has unique values across all records

+For detailed information about all rules and their parameters, see the [Rules Guide](rules_guide.md).